secretstartups/handbook/finance/enterprise-risk-management/index.html.md

 GitLab’s ERM program is designed to assess operational, strategic, financial and compliance risks that could impact GitLab’s operations, financial results and/or reputation.
 All processes and systems implemented by GitLab to achieve its strategic objectives are in scope for ERM.

 Enterprise risks will be evaluated using three common risk assessment criteria:
-- Likelihood, or the probability that a risk event may materialize;
+- **Likelihood** - Likelihood, or the probability that a risk event may materialize;
-- Impact, or the negative financial, operational or compliance effects of a risk event; and
+- **Impact** - An estimate of the potential losses or the the negative strategic, financial, operational or compliance effects of a risk event; and
-- Velocity, or the speed at which a risk event were to impact GitLab.
+- **Velocity** - The speed at which a risk event were to impact GitLab or a measure used to identify  how fast a risk event can impact GitLab.
+This is the time that passes between the occurrence of an event and the point at which GitLab first feels its effects.

 ## Roles and Responsibilities